infobyte/faraday_agent_dispatcher/docs/docs/technical/agents.md

 For commands, a bidirectional communication is expected between the Agent and the server.
-The server can only send a `RUN` command, specifying which executor to run, its parameters and to which workspace post the data.
+The server can only send a `RUN` command, specifying which executor to run, its parameters, plugins arguments (ignore info, resolve_hostname) and to which workspaces post the data.
 It also has some metadata relevant to the faraday server to identify the execution.